the-teachingRSE-project/competencies/competencies.md

 scientists.
 Funders and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
-Finally, the strong emphasis on team skills allows RSEs to be well prepared to common challanges in workplaces outside academia.
+Finally, the strong emphasis on team skills allows RSEs to be well prepared to common challenges in workplaces outside academia.

 # Related Work
 The day-to-day work of many RSEs often includes teaching activities to improve the RSE-related skill-set of researchers,